 And as far as health benefits go, there is some evidence that e-cigarettes reduce the risk of smoking-related diseases compared to combustible cigarettes.
 But they aren’t totally risk-free; the chemicals used in e-cigarettes can still be harmful.

 An even better option is the innovative new NEAFS sticks, an alternative to heated cigarettes that will revolutionise your smoking experience.
-NEAFS sticks use a unique blend of tea leaves to provide a refreshing and authentic alternative to traditional and heated cigarettes.
+NEAFS sticks use a unique blend plant-based ingredients to provide a refreshing and authentic alternative to traditional and heated cigarettes.

 Both nicotine and nicotine-free options are available in several different flavours ranging from classic original to menthol, Mojito, coffee, strawberry, and blueberry.

 And as there’s no tobacco, you get a product that offers no smoke, odour, ash, or tar.
-By replacing tobacco with high-quality tea leaves, there’s also no duty levied on NEAFS products meaning that you won’t have to pay inflated prices to enjoy them.
+By replacing tobacco with plant-based alternatives, there’s also no duty levied on NEAFS products meaning that you won’t have to pay inflated prices to enjoy them.

 Final Thoughts